deeplearning4j/deeplearning4j/gettingstarted.md

 * Alternatively, you can bypass MinGW and copy the Blas dll files to a folder in your PATH.
 For example, the path to the MinGW bin folder is: /usr/x86_64-w64-mingw32/sys-root/mingw/bin.
 To read more about the PATH variable in Windows, please read the [top answer on this StackOverflow page](https://stackoverflow.com/questions/3402214/windows-7-maven-2-install).

 * Cygwin is not supported.
 You must install DL4J from **DOS Windows**.

+### <a name="one">Magical One-Line Install</a>

+For users who have never `git cloned` Deeplearning4j before, you should be able to install the framework, along with ND4J and Canova, by entering one line in your command prompt:

+      git clone https://github.com/deeplearning4j/deeplearning4j/ setup.sh

 ### <a name="source">Working With Source</a>